Pride in Chinatown 2019

 Last year’s Pride in Chinatown 2018 “Gender Roles Playing on Stage” was sold out!
 This year we have upped the capacity and programming to allow more guests to participate.

 Tickets are available at leisure.events/pride-in-chinatown-2019.
-The first wave of advance tickets are available at $18 (SOLD OUT).
-Second wave is $22 and $25 at door.
+The last batch of advance tickets are available now for $25.
+There will be limited $30 tickets at the door.
 Entry to this event is also included in the Alternative Pride Weekend Pass (with RSVP).

 This inclusive, inter-generational happening includes a host of Community Partners: Queer Arts Festival, Chinatown Transformation Team, the Chinese Cultural Centre, with support from the City of Vancouver’s Creative City Strategic Grant and Community Arts Grant.